 Custom Applications & Consulting Services (CACS) delivers technology solutions to an array of customers at the University of Virginia.
 As UVA’s own technology consulting team, we provide expert web, mobile, and application developers, database administrators, and project managers to support your mission.

-The Information Security, Policy, and Records Office provides security, policy, and records management consultation and guidance for the University community.
+The Information Security office provides IT security and policy consultation and guidance for the University community.

 Information Security is responsible for assessing security risks, providing security education and training, implementing security safeguards, tracking security incidents, monitoring mission continuity and disaster recovery plans, developing and maintaining University-wide IT security policies, and managing user access to central IT systems.